Winsor McCay: Family history

 McCay's paternal grandparents, farmers Donald and Christiana McKay, immigrated from Scotland to Upper Canada in the mid-1830s.
 McCay's father, Robert McKay (1840 – March 21, 1915) was born in Woodstock, Upper Canada, the third of six children.
 McCay's maternal grandparents, Peter and Mary Murray, were also Scottish immigrants, and settled as farmers in East Zorra in Upper Canada.
 Their daughter Janet was the third of nine children.

 Robert was a member of King Solomon's No. 43 Masonic Lodge in Woodstock.
 In 1862, Robert first traveled to the U.S. Robert and the twenty-five-year-old Janet married on January 8, 1866, at Woodstock's Methodist Episcopal Church.
-The couple moved across the Canada–US border later in the year and settled in Spring Lake, Michigan, on the eastern coast of Lake Michigan.
+The couple moved across the Canada–United States border later in the year and settled in Spring Lake, Michigan, on the eastern coast of Lake Michigan.
 Robert was employed by American entrepreneur Zenas G. Winsor (1814–1890), with whom he had made contact in Canada.

 Records of McCay's birth are not extant.
 He stated in an interview in 1910 that he was born in 1869, and this is the year listed on his grave marker.
 Late in life, he told friends he was born September 26, 1871, in Spring Lake, and they published this information in a magazine.
 Michigan census records from 1870 and 1880 list a Zenas W. McKay, who was born in Canada in 1867, and others have speculated 1866 or 1868 based on evidence on how the censuses were carried out.
 No Canadian birth record has been found, and a fire in Spring Lake in May 1893 could have destroyed any American birth record he may have had.
 His obituary in the New York Herald Tribune stated, "not even Mr. McCay knew his exact age".

 The McCays had two more children: Arthur in 1868, and Mae in 1876.
 Both were born in Michigan.
 Robert worked as a teamster under Winsor, and by May 1870 had saved enough money to buy a parcel of land.
 From 1879 to 1881, he worked as a retail grocer.
 In 1885 he moved the family to Stanton, Michigan, and expanded his land holdings; he was successful in real estate with his brother Hugh, who moved from Canada in 1887.

 By 1905, Robert was also a notary public.
 He had settled in Edmore, Michigan, and by this point had changed the spelling of his surname from "McKay" to "McCay".
 His son related this story about the change: